 Beginning Freshwater Fishing

-Whether you are a seasoned tournament veteran, or an angler just beginning your journey, we can all learn valuable lessons from other fishermen.
-Outdoor recreation is growing every year and all anglers are getting out and wetting a line.
+Whether you're a seasoned tournament veteran, or an angler just beginning your journey, we can all learn valuable lessons from other fishermen.
+Outdoor recreation is growing every year, and anglers are getting out and wetting a line.
 Here are a few tips you can use if you are new to fishing or you can give to friends if they are trying to get started.

 Freshwater Fishing Gear Breakdown